Sema4AI/actions/README.md

 - Define dependencies in package.yaml let our tooling do the heavy lifting.
 - You get all the content of [conda-forge](https://prefix.dev/channels/conda-forge) without any extra tooling

-> This is courtesy of another open-source project of ours, [RCC](https://github.com/robocorp/rcc).
+> The environment management is provided by another open-source project of ours, [RCC](https://github.com/robocorp/rcc).

 </details>
 <br/>